 Residential conversions in the Greenwich South Corridor would involve or be adjacent to historic resources.
-The conversion of 90 Washington Street, adjacent to the Frasch Building (S/NR-eligible), is complete.
+The conversion of 90 Washington Street, adjacent to the Frasch Building (S/NR-eligible), is nearly complete.
 90 West Street (S/NR-eligible, NYCL) will be converted to residential use, with street-level retail space and accessory parking.
 Most importantly, the façades of 90 West Street are expected to be restored in accordance with the Secretary of the Interior's Standards for the Treatment of Historic Properties.
-In addition, reconstruction of Route 9A between West Thames and Chambers Streets would be complete.
-Construction of the below-grade pedestrian concourse linking the permanent WTC PATH Terminal and the

-World Financial Center (WFC) in BPC will involve alteration of the historic Hudson River Bulkhead (S/NR-eligible).
+In addition, reconstruction of Route 9A between Albany Street and Battery Place would be completed by 2006 and Route 9A reconstruction west of the WTC Site would be complete in 2008.
+Construction of the below-grade pedestrian concourse linking the permanent WTC PATH Terminal and the World Financial Center (WFC) in BPC will involve alteration of the historic Hudson River Bulkhead (S/NR-eligible).